Designer’s Field Guide

 Now, don’t expect magic; working through this 4 step plan will take you at least a day, probably more like two.
 However, your return on this investment will be high: you’ll get a feel for how it is to work as a developer and insight about what these people expect from their tools.

 1. Programming Model

-A critical epiphany to understanding developers is understanding that they are actually writers.
+A critical epiphany to understanding developers is realizing that they are writers.
 They spend their day in a text editor, turning ideas into symbols, words, and expressions, just as does a novelist, screenwriter or poet.
 The difference, of course, is that instead of a book, movie or poem, the developer’s output is code: the hyper-literal instructions a computer can read.